walmartlabs/thorax/README.md

 ## Easy Data Binding

 By default every property of your view is automatically available in the template.
-If a model is bound it's attributes will also be made available.
+If a model is bound its attributes will also be made available.

     var view = new Thorax.View({
       greeting: 'Hello',